Tornhoof/SpanJson/README.md

 }
 ```

-``AddSpanJsonIncludeNullsCamelCase`` is the closest in behaviour compared to the default JSON.NET formatter, for performance reasons I would recommend AddSpanJsonExcludeNullsCamelCase
+``AddSpanJson`` is the closest in behaviour compared to the default JSON.NET formatter, this used the AspNetCoreDefaultResolver type.
 Note: This clears the Formatter list, if you have other formatters, e.g. JSON Patch or XML, you need to re-add them.

 ## Custom Resolver ##